tuchandra/sudoku/README.md

 <img src="readme_img.png">

 ## What is this?
-I really love Sudoku puzzles; the New York Times publishes three difficulties each day, the LA Times publishes four, and a couple other sources publish daily puzzles too.
+I really love Sudoku puzzles; the New York Times publishes three difficulties each day, the LA Times publishes four, and a couple other sources publish daily puzzles, too.
 Solving these is great, but a lot of websites' puzzle interfaces are lacking.

 I recently discovered [SudokuExchange](https://sudokuexchange.com/), which has, in my opinion, the best interface for solving Sudoku puzzles online.
 I found myself manually entering puzzles from other places into SudokuExchange too often, so, like any engineer, I wrote code to do it for me.